-Dear Mr. Webster:
+Dear Ms. Hammerle:

-Please accept these comments on the Bureau of Ocean Energy Management's preparation of a new five-year national outer continental shelf program for 2019-24 on behalf of the North Carolina Coastal Federation.
+Please accept these comments on the preparation of the 2019-2024 Mid- and South Atlantic Outer Continental Shelf (OCS) Leasing Program on behalf of the North Carolina Coastal Federation.
 The Coastal Federation is a state based non-profit organization dedicated to protecting and enhancing coastal water quality and habitat.
 It represents 16,000 supporters.

-The Coastal Federation firmly opposes oil and gas exploration and drilling off the coast of our state, and thus any bottom floor leasing for such purposes.
-Federation is concerned with the effects of seismic surveying off our coast on marine species and about future oil spills should oil drilling be permitted in our waters.
-Past examples of oil drilling have shown that oil spills are not likely but imminent.
+The Coastal Federation firmly opposes oil and gas exploration and drilling in the Mid- and South Atlantic for environmental and economic reasons.
+Federation is concerned with the effects of seismic surveying off our coast on marine species and about future oil spills should oil drilling be permitted in our waters and their effect on our economy.